YujiroJuanma/yujiro-laptop-config/README.md

-# My laptop riverwm config!
+# My laptop swaywm config!
-## Shares some similarities with my old swaywm setup, just on river!
-Same license, same deal.
-Do whatever, _I'm not responsible for any breaking though._
+## Simple clean gruvbox themed swaywm setup for Debian on my laptop!

+Pretty basic setup, just has my custom binds and a decent waybar config.
+Pretty much a "clean" port of my old i3 setup from x11, with some wayland/sway specific additions.